Krigo-Liu/coop_notes/Fin/Finance.md

    A security is a document which entitles the holder to some asset of another person.
 Almost all securities can be considered an **asset of the holder** ("securitize an asset"), but not all assets are securities.

-   > 3 categories:
+   > 4 categories:
-   >
-   > - debt securities (bonds)  债券：Bonds, Treasury bills, and certificates of deposit.
+   > - Debt securities (bonds)  债券：Bonds, Treasury bills, and certificates of deposit.
-   > - equity securities (stocks) 股票：Common stocks, preferred stocks, index funds, and ETFs.
+   > - Equity securities (stocks) 股票：Common stocks, preferred stocks, index funds, and ETFs.
-   > - derivative securities 衍生证券:
+   > - Derivative securities 衍生证券:
    >   - stock index futures(股指期货)：buy or sell the value of a specific stock index at a predetermined future date and price.
    >   - stock index options(股指期权):These are options that give the holder the right, but not the obligation, to buy or sell the value of a specific stock index at a predetermined price before or at the expiration date.
-   > -
+   > - Hybrid securities: convertible bonds, preferred shares, equity-linked notes(ELNs)
-   >

    There are 3 options if you own a business and needing money ($1,000,000), except for getting a loan from a bank [1]:
    - **Bond**
      An investment bank helps you issue a $1,000,000 bond with a fixed interest rate.
 If you can't repay, creditors can *take control of your company and sell assets*.
 Bonds are safer than stocks because creditors have priority.
 Bondholders might get something back if the company goes bankrupt.
    - **Equity Security (Stock)**
      You sell 10,000 shares at $100 each, raising $1,000,000.
 Stockholders own part of the company but don’t get fixed interest.
 They might receive dividends (amout varies from y to y.).
 Stockholders won’t be liable beyond their investment if the company goes bankrupt. //From the market view: stock prices are det. by the value & expected performance of the company -> bid and ask behavior.
 The future price is uncertain.
 Volatility determines the amount of stock price differ from the expected value.
    - **Derivative Securities**
      These include forwards（远期）, swaps（掉期）, futures（期货）, and options（期权）, used to hedge against price changes in commodities, currencies, and interest rates.These are basically **bets on the price a commodity** (anything from milk to corn to oil to cows to stocks to bets on interest rates and currencies, etc.).
 Companies use these to protect themselves against future price changes.
 Companies like McDonald's and Southwest Airlines use derivatives to stabilize costs for inputs like beef and oil.
 Multinational companies use them to manage currency exchange risks.

-4. stock index is not tradable.
+5. stock index is not tradable.
 A stock index is a **statistical measure** that reflects the **composite value of a selected group of stocks**.
 It is used to represent the performance of a specific section of the stock market, or the market as a whole, and is often used by investors to compare the performance of their investments.
    But there are some primary tradable instruments **based on** stock indices:

    1. **Index Funds**: